deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ## Upgradeability

-Contracts which control user funds and the accounting of delegation and slashing are fully _upgradeable_ and this can lead to _loss of user funds_ and _loss of unclaimed yield_.
+Contracts which control user funds, the accounting of delegation and slashing are fully _upgradeable_ and this can lead to _loss of user funds_ and _loss of unclaimed yield_.

 Single strategy contracts that hold the _Staker_ funds can be paused immediately by pausers registered in the `PauserRegistry` contract.
-Pausing can lead to temporary loss of access to funds.
+Pausing can lead to temporary loss of access to funds, the [Community Council (9/13)](#security-council) can remove the pause immediately if misused.

 Rewards committed by _AVSs_ to the `RewardsCoordinator` contract are distributed to _Operators_ and _Stakers_ via a merkle tree root posted by the `RewardsUpdater` role owner, which computes eligibility for each restaker and operator based on their stake and AVS rewards specification.
 If the `RewardsUpdater` is compromised, the rewards can be distributed to the wrong accounts, which leads to _loss of unclaimed yield_.